 How to Access the HAR file

 The HAR file format is used by browsers to track session tools like Google Chrome, Mozilla Firefox, Microsoft Edge, etc. The HAR file is short for HTTP Archive format.
-The data is a copy entire web session to a specific site and can be utilized to investigate and troubleshoot complex issues.
+The data is a copy of an entire web session from a specific site and can be utilized to investigate and troubleshoot complex issues.
 This file provides additional information about the network requests created in your browser during the occurrence of a problem.

 The HAR file can be beneficial troubleshooting site performance issues among site rendering.

 Please be aware that an HAR files contains highly sensitive information such as all of your cookie history along with the personal information submitted by you like credit card details, passwords, etc. This allows anyone with the HAR to mimic your account.